SameerDadoo/CS193HW1/README.md

 ### NEED HELP?

 Take a look at the **Terminal_Guide.md** file in the repository.
-This document reviews the content found in lecture.
+This document reviews the content found in the lecture.
 Everything you need to complete this assignment can be found there.

-Try different things out by typing out commands in terminal.
+Try different things by typing out commands in the terminal.
 It is okay to mess up.
 Simply run `./clean.sh` to revert any changes.
 The best way to learn is to experiment!

-If you need extra help, ask a TA, ask on Ed Discussion, or Google around. **DO NOT COPY FROM ANOTHER STUDENT**
+If you need extra help, ask a TA, ask on the Ed Discussion, or Google around. **DO NOT COPY FROM ANOTHER STUDENT**